Podcast: Play in new window | Download (Duration: 1:00:58 — 83.8MB)

 We Want to Hear From You

-Would you donate your body to a medical school?
-Why?
+Have something you want us to talk about on the show?
 Call us at 347-SHORTCT anytime, visit our Facebook group, or email theshortcoats@gmail.com.
 Do all three!